-We are using recreational vehicles to mean what we all understand an RV to be.
-But, really, RVs include not just motor homes but campers, motorcycles, ATVs, boats, and jet skis.
+Our lawyers are using recreational vehicles to mean what we all understand an RV to be.
+But RVs include not just motorhomes but campers, motorcycles, ATVs, boats, and jet skis.

-When these vehicles are on the road, whether actually being driven or being dragged by another vehicle (in the case of ATVs and boats), they pose a serious danger to other motorists.
+When these vehicles are on the road, whether being driven or being dragged by another vehicle (in the case of ATVs and boats), they pose a danger to other motorists.

 How serious is the risk?
 Every year, there are over 65,000 reported injuries involving recreational vehicle crashes as well as thousands of deaths.
-Injuries may ensue in a number of circumstances including, as we have talked about, driver inexperience (especially with rental RVs), distraction, dangerous property conditions (such as dragging a heavy and loosely affixed boat or jet ski), along with design and mechanical defects in the RV’s braking or steering system.Maryland Law
+Injuries may ensue in several circumstances including, as we have talked about, driver inexperience (especially with rental RVs), distraction, dangerous property conditions (such as dragging a heavy and loosely affixed boat or jet ski), along with design and mechanical defects in the RV’s braking or steering system.Maryland RV Law

-Why do we let these things on the road?
+Why do we let RVs on the road?
 That is probably the wrong question.
-The better question is why don't we make people train properly to drive these vehicles before taking them out on the road.
+The better question is why don't we make people train properly to drive recreational vehicles before taking them out on the road.

 The following are examples of extremely common and highly dangerous recreational vehicle accidents:

-- An RV with faulty design and construction flips over on the road and slides into an adjacent lanes causing numerous collisions.
+- An RV with faulty design and construction flips over on the road and slides into an adjacent lane causing numerous collisions.